 1 The managed portfolio performance represents total return for the periods.
 Returns have been calculated using the time-weighted method, they assume distributions are reinvested and are after investment management fees and indirect costs.
 Total and growth returns include accrued distributions, while income return includes paid distributions only.
 Returns do not take into account tax payable.
-Individual client returns may vary based on the contributions, withdrawals, and timing differences within the managed portfolio 2 Benchmark is based on the Consumer Price Index (CPI) published by the Australian Bureau of Statistics (ABS) as of the current reporting period.
+Individual client returns may vary based on the contributions, withdrawals, and timing differences within the managed portfolio 2 The applicable Benchmark for this portfolio is shown in the Key Information section.